 This question focuses on the near future, it’s about micro-planning, about what you are going to work on the rest of your day (until the next daily meeting).

 It’s important to be precise and clear about the plan because it’s useful for the product owner to adjust expectations, and it’s also a good way to remind ourselves of what we were doing before the weekend and where we need to continue.
 If the next steps are not clear, then we have a problem we need to deal with as soon as possible.

 It’s the most important question to answer from the productivity and objectives perspective.
 If one is blocked by other people’s work, or if there are any dependencies, or if there’s missing (or unknown) information on a specific task, we should raise a concern and give visibility to the situation to prevent it from becoming a problem.

 One should be clear on what is blocking or what is going to block shortly to prevent such blockers before they become a problem.

 Status updates are important to be transparent about the process, to adjust expectations, to detect and inform issues, and to organize the team.
 It’s about tracking progress.
 It’s not about control.
 It’s about collaboration.

 Frequent status updates are the best way to help the team (dev team + customer) to be successful.

 What is THE BEST status update?

-The best status update is verbose, explicit.
-Detailed enough to give good information about our current situation but not extremely detailed to deviate from daily standups objectives.
+The best status update is verbose and explicit.
+Detailed enough to give good information about our current situation but not extremely detailed enough to deviate from daily standup objectives.
 It also helps, being verbose and explicit by nature, to adjust expectations and detect issues.
 This will lead to organizing the team, sometimes, implicitly.